Veteran Crisis LineGive Us Feedback

 12. Mirror Acct – If the GL being requested should mirror an existing account, list the account it should mirror.
 Please take note of the message under this field on the form.
 This field allows 6 characters.

-16. Acct Name – Enter the account name – Note this field allows 30 characters
+16. Acct Name – Enter the account name.
+This field allows 30 characters.

-17. Short Name – Enter an abbreviated version of the account name – Note this field allows 12 characters
+17. Short Name – Enter an abbreviated version of the account name.
+This field allows 12 characters.

 19. USSGL Acct – Enter the USSGL Acct number found on Treasury’s website.
 This field allows 6 characters.